How to Escape the Straight Ankle Lock

 If you've found that you are unable to shake your partner's control as you try either of the two previous escapes, a counter might be a viable alternative.
 Start by pinning your partner's inside foot underneath your butt.
 Once you've sat on your partner's toes, grab their heel and twist it, while maintaining downward pressure on the toes.
 This will operate much like a heel hook, so this should only be practiced with your instructor's permission and under the proper rule set, but this can be an incredibly effective way to get your partner to move.
 If their foot comes out in order to prevent the submission, you can easily switch to a toe hold.

 Another fantastic counter opportunity arises when your partner steps across with their inside leg, either leaving their foot dangling, or posting on your hip.
 Slide their foot off of your hip and to the outside if you need to, and then you can simply overhook their ankle for the crossbody ankle lock.
 This attack is absolutely devastating, and will almost always yield a submission long before the same-side footlock your partner is going for.
 Further, if you're allowed to do so, you can easily switch to an inverted heel hook (although the straight ankle for you is going to be considerably higher percentage due to the shorter distance you have to travel backward in order to get the submission).

 A Long Term Plan

-I've been using straight ankle locks for about 20 years now, and while I learned some escapes toward the beginning, it's only much more recently that I've felt extremely comfortable defending the straight ankle lock under nearly all circumstances.
+I've been using straight ankle locks for about 20 years now, and while I learned some escapes in my early years, I've only recently felt extremely comfortable defending the straight ankle lock under nearly all circumstances.
 Hopefully, this tutorial provides a solid template for you to start defending the most common scenarios you're likely to encounter, and from there, you can grow your own defensive system.
 While this doesn't happen overnight, it certainly does happen over time!
 As always, please let me know how these techniques are working out for you.